 Let’s explore more on the different types of bones needed to make a well-rounded, nutrient-dense broth.

 Bones are full of nutrients, but you can’t just broil them up for dinner.
 Making bone broth allows you to pull out the calcium and phosphorus found in the bones, which can help maintain the health and strength of our bones in return.

 Marrow is found inside the bones themselves.
-Usually found in the spine, hips, and thigh bones, this spongy tissue is full of collagen, omega-3s and omega-6s, and other nutrients that help support full-body health.
+Usually found in the spine, hips, and thigh bones, this spongy tissue is full of collagen, omega-3s, omega-6s, and other nutrients that help support full-body health.

 Connective tissue is what keeps our form.
 Without the connective tissue, bones could not stay in their place.
 Think ligaments, tendons, cartilage, and fat tissues.
 This tissue provides glucosamine and chondroitin, which, when drinking bone broth, gets absorbed into our bodies and supports our connective tissue.